-Kindergarten: A certified county birth certificate must show the child will be five years old by September 1, 2019.
+Kindergarten: A certified county birth certificate must show the child will be five years old by September 1, 2023.

-First Grade: A certified county birth certificate must show the child will be six years old by September 1, 2019.
+First Grade: A certified county birth certificate must show the child will be six years old by September 1, 2023.

-Physical, Dental and Eye Examinations and Immunization Records: All records required for a student's grade level must be submitted to the school on or before October 15, 2019.
+Physical, Dental and Eye Examinations and Immunization Records: All records required for a student's grade level must be submitted to the school on or before October 15th of the school year.
 Specific exceptions are made under the Illinois School Code.
 Those failing to provide the proper physical examination forms and proof of having received the immunizations against preventable communicable diseases will be excluded from school.

-Proof of Residency: Residency in District 113A must be verified with documents showing an address within District 113A's boundaries (school office will provide detailed list of documents accepted for proof of residency).
+Proof of Residency: Residency in District 113A must be verified with documents showing an address within District 113A's boundaries (school office will provide a detailed list of documents accepted for proof of residency).

-PRE-SCHOOL SCREENING FOR 3-4 YEAR OLDS
+PRESCHOOL SCREENING FOR 3-4 YEAR OLDS

 Screenings for 3-4 year olds for whom delays are suspected or who may be at-risk for school failure are scheduled regularly.
-Interested parents should call Joan Lenz at (630) 257-2286, extension 1104, for an appointment.
+Interested parents should call Vanessa Palcu at (630) 257-2286, extension 1104, for more information.